Facts About the Florida Keys Pin 3

 Mile 0 Overseas Highway

 1. Mile markers are a huge deal in the Keys.
 The Overseas Highway US 1, connecting the Florida Keys to the mainland, starts with MM 0 (Mile Marker Zero).
 You’ll find it at the corner of Whitehead Street and Fleming Street in the Old Town of Key West.
-One of the craziest facts about Florida Keys is that you’ll also find a huge variety of “Mile 0” souvenirs everywhere in the Keys.
-The mile markers’ practical usage, however, is to serve as addresses along the Overseas Highway from Key West to Key Largo.
+One of the craziest facts about the Florida Keys is that you’ll also find a huge variety of “Mile 0” souvenirs everywhere in the Keys.
+The mile markers’ practical usage is to serve as addresses along the Overseas Highway from Key West to Key Largo.

 2. The wrecking industry made the Florida Keys one of the wealthiest areas in the U.S.A.
 Trade skyrocketed in the mid-1800s, as many ships traveled the trade routes between the East Coast, the Gulf of Mexico, and the Caribbean Sea.
 Due to heavy shipping, strong currents, and dangerous reefs, ships sunk every week.
 Even nowadays, you can still find some of their treasures scattered at the bottom of the ocean.